Communism in the United States

 In the forty years following the Russian Revolution of October 1917, communism was the most dynamic force in American left-wing politics and a primary mobilizer of radical Jewish women.
 At the center of this movement lay the American Communist Party, which grew out of various radical factions inspired by the October Revolution.
 In December 1921, most of these groups came together as the Workers Party, renamed the Communist Party USA (CP) in 1930.

 Jewish women, mostly Eastern European immigrants in New York City, helped to lead the communist cause and were a vital component of its rank and file.
 Notable leaders included Rose Wortis, a legendary labor organizer in the needle trades, Rose Pastor Stokes, a radical journalist elected to the Workers Party’s central executive committee, and Betty Gannett, who joined the party as a teenager in 1923 and was appointed national education director of its Young Communist League in 1929.
 The majority of rank-and-file party members were garment workers or housewives.
-Many came to the party through the Jewish Federation, a Yiddish-language organization that originated in the Socialist Party and defected to the communists in 1922.
+Many came to the Party through the Jewish Federation, a Yiddish-language organization that originated in the Socialist Party and defected to the communists in 1922.

 The Jewish Federation’s mission was to preserve and invigorate revolutionary yiddishkeit through community-based cultural projects, work that found a generally comfortable home in the communist movement of the early 1920s.
 While nativism and racism surged in American society at large, ethnic communism flourished in the Workers Party.
 By the time the Yiddishists joined, the party contained a slew of other foreign-language federations as well.
 The Yiddishists gave the party a vital link to, and influence among, the large Jewish immigrant Left.
 The Morgen Frayhayt, the communist Yiddish-language daily established in New York in 1922, soon gained more readers than the whole Workers Party had members.
-In the mid-1920s, its circulation stood at about twenty-two thousand, while the party’s national membership was about sixteen thousand (approximately fifteen percent of it Jewish).
+In the mid-1920s, its circulation stood at about 22,000, while the party’s national membership was about 16,000 (approximately fifteen percent of it Jewish).
 The Jewish Federation spearheaded the creation of a rich network of ethnic summer camps, schools, choirs, and dramatic clubs.
-Jewish women—party members and larger numbers of sympathizers—were deeply involved in these efforts to keep left-wing yiddishkeit alive in a hostile America.
+Jewish women—Party members and larger numbers of sympathizers—were deeply involved in these efforts to keep left-wing yiddishkeit alive in a hostile America.
 In particular, the activists focused on projects aimed at the native-born children of immigrants.

 Radical activism extended far beyond New York City, which still had the largest proportion of Jewish communists but which was no longer their only stronghold.
 A second vital center was the CP’s California branch, whose Jewish members included civil liberties leader Elaine Black Yoneda, labor leader Dorothy Healey, and a host of lesser-known women.
 Smaller groups of Jewish women worked with the party in cities and university towns throughout the Northeast, the Midwest, and parts of the South.